-Corning, Inc (formerly Corning Glassworks) has been headquartered in New York’s Finger Lakes region since 1868.
+Corning, Inc (formerly Corning Glass Works) has been headquartered in New York’s Finger Lakes region since 1868.
 Over two centuries, its campus, nestled within the small, postcard-perfect hamlet of Corning, birthed many of the major innovations in glass technology, from the bulb-shaped encasement for Edison’s incandescent lamp to Pyrex.
 Today, the industry titan is known for manufacturing the glass for iPhones and has factories all over the world.
-But it maintains a strong presence in the small Western New York town—more than half of the 10,000 people who live there are employed by the company, which is currently headquartered in a Kevin Roche–designed building completed in 1993.
+But it maintains a strong presence in the small Western New York town—more than five thousand people in the metropolitan area are employed by the company, which is currently headquartered in a Kevin Roche–designed building completed in 1993.
 Just across the Chemung River, which neatly divides the town, is its former industrial campus, designed by Harrison & Abramovitz in the early 1950s.

-The Corning Museum campus from above, with the company's current headquarters, designed by Kevin Roche John Dinkeloo and Associates as a series of black pavillions, visible in the left-hand corner.
+The Corning Museum campus from above, with the company's current headquarters, designed by Kevin Roche John Dinkeloo and Associates as a series of black pavilions, visible across the river.
 Photo © Iwan Baan for the Corning Museum of Glass

 Corning commissioned the firm, known for icons of corporate Modernism like the United Nations building in New York, to transform the 10-acre campus into a showcase of 20th-century glass technology.
 The resulting projects, standing testaments to Corning products, include a nine-story black-glass tower, previously used for administrative offices, the glass-walled Rakow Research Library, a lab, and the Corning Museum of Glass.